humdrum-tools/humdrum-documentation/guide/ch38/index.md

 claim that any observed differences arise due to some other factor.
 For example, we might compare early and late works by Bach as a way of tracing his musical development.
-However, someone might claim that any differences found are not related to Bach\'s development as a composer, but are due to different tastes in Weimar versus Leipzig.
+However, someone might claim that any differences found are not related to Bach's development as a composer, but are due to different tastes in Weimar versus Leipzig.
 Bach was simply showing his ability to adapt to local tastes.